DaoAI-Robotics-Inc/daoai_camera_studio_user_manual/docs/source/support/FAQ/index.rst

 Is the light harmful?
 --------------------------------------------------------------

-The light are very safe.
+| The lights are very safe.
-However, please avoid staring into the light directly as it could still cause temporary damages to your eyes and affect your vision.
+| However, please avoid staring into the light directly as it could still cause temporary damages to your eyes and affect your vision.

 Safety Standards
 --------------------------------------------------------------

-All of the DaoAI Cameras are industrial graded, with IP65 rated enclosure, which protects the DaoAI Cameras from low pressure water jets, condensation, and water spray.
+| All of the DaoAI Cameras are industrial graded, with IP65 rated enclosure, which protects the DaoAI Cameras from low pressure water jets, condensation, and water spray.
-On top of that, the cameras also offer high thermal stability, which allows the camera to function reliably in dynamic working conditions.
+| On top of that, the cameras also offer high thermal stability, which allows the camera to function reliably in dynamic working conditions.

 How much does the camera weigh?